Mayurgit03/suprabhaatham-malayalam-news/README.md

 This website is optimized for deployment on Vercel:

-1. All images use web-hosted URLs (no local file dependencies)
+1. Logo uses local file from public folder (/logo.png)
 2. Proper meta tags for SEO and social sharing
 3. Custom favicon with brand colors
 4. Responsive design for all devices
+5. Make sure to include logo.png in your public folder before deployment

 ## 📝 Content Sections